gravity-technologies/grvt-ts-sdk/README.md

 // Result will depend on the environment, specifically
 // - DEV, STAGING - Rhino DEV
 // - TESTNET - Rhino STG
-// - PRODUCTIOn - Rhino PROD
+// - PRODUCTION - Rhino PROD
-// This will return null if the chain ID is not found or not supported import { SupportedChains } from "@rhino.fi/sdk"
+// This will return null if the chain ID is not found or not supported

-const chainID = await client.getGravityChainIDFromRhinoChain(SupportedChains.BNB_SMART_CHAIN)
+const chainID = await client.getGravityChainIDFromRhinoChain('BNB_SMART_CHAIN')
 // Result:
 // - On DEV/STAGING/TESTNET: 97
 // - On PRODUCTION: 56